-Particularly in a market like what we’re seeing now, where inventory is at an historic low and homes are seeing multiple offers, Carroll says homeowners could actually benefit from selling soon after buying — particularly if they’re under 50 years old and have a lot of homeowning years ahead of them.
+Particularly in a market like what we’ve seen in recent years, where inventory is at a historic low and homes are seeing multiple offers, Carroll says homeowners could actually benefit from selling soon after buying — particularly if they’re under 50 years old and have a lot of homeowning years ahead of them.

 “Even if you end up losing $5,000 on a home, will that really have a big impact across the homeowner’s lifetime?” she asks.
 “If they get a good deal on the next house, what they lose on the sale, they could gain on their next purchase.”

 In the end, it comes down to making the best decision for your life and your finances.
 But whether that means selling quickly or holding onto the property and selling down the road, partnering with a top agent through HomeLight’s free Agent Match platform can often net you more money than if you sold with an average agent or sold the home yourself.